jcblaisecruz02/nmt-transformer/README.md

 Encoding takes about 18 minutes to fully finish.

 Next, we need to stream the dataset, converting each line of example into its own file.
-We do this to lazily load the data via PyTorch later to save space.
+We do this to lazily load the data via PyTorch dataloaders later to save space.

 ```
 python nmt-transformer/preprocess.py \